stijnsanders/strato/About_Strato.md

 Multiple functions with the same name but different argument lists can be declared.
 Access the result value of the function with the function name or `??`.

+End a code file with one or two code blocks (`{}`).
+The first code block will get executed when the program starts,  the second block when the program is stopping.
+The order of these is determined by the sequence namespaces are imported.

 3 Object oriented programming
 =============================